vvicaretti/docker-mumble/README.md

 If the environment variable `SUPERUSER_PASSWORD` is not defined when creating the container, a password will be automatically generated.
 To view the password for any container at any time, look at the container's logs.
-As an example, to view the SuperUser password is for an instance running in a container named `mumble`:
+As an example, to view the SuperUser password for an instance running in a container named `mumble`:

 ```